antoinemariani/antoinemariani/README.md

 - 🌱 I’m also working with **JavaScript/TypeScript, React, Vite.js, Node.js, API Rest**, and learning Unit testing & Metaprogramming in Ruby

+- 🚴‍♂️ I’ve built a bike repairing app at [⚙️🪛 re:Cycle - give a new life to old bikes!](https://www.recycle-velo.me/)

 - 👯 I’ve previously been managing projects at [UZIK Agency](https://www.uzik.com/)

 - 👨‍💻 All of my projects are available on this page (and on demand!)